-The pass can also be purchased with a choice of three attractions for $25, for a savings of $12.
+The pass can also be purchased with a choice of three attractions for $30.

 Included in the pass are many of Denver’s top attractions such as the Denver Zoo, the Denver Art Museum, Denver Museum of Nature & Science, Denver Botanic Gardens, History Colorado Center, Clyfford Still Museum and the Kirkland Museum of Fine and Decorative Art.
 Holders of the pass also get a 50 percent discount on Denver B-Cycle, and discounts to the Molly Brown House Museum and other attractions.

 The seven attraction pass is designed for tourists visiting Denver and must be used within five consecutive days; the three attraction pass must be used within three days.

 “Studies show that the more visitors see of Denver, the more they enjoy their trip and the more they recommend Denver to their friends and relatives.
 The Mile High Culture Pass was designed to make it easy – and economical – for visitors to get out and see some of the city’s top attractions,” said Richard Scharf, president & CEO of VISIT DENVER, the organization that worked with the cultural attractions to create the pass.

 Scharf said that the pass was designed for visitors who would like to see a lot of Denver in a short period of time.
 “The pass is ideal for tourists or for locals who have friends and relatives visiting,” he said.

 The Mile High Culture Pass is a printable ticket available at MileHighCulturePass.com or at the Denver Visitor Information Center located at 1600 California St. in downtown.
 Just purchase and print out the pass and you are on your way to a wallet-friendly tour of The Mile High City.